D-exp0/D-exp0.github.io/README.md

 - The Pontryagin-Thom Isomorphism (2022)

 ## Teaching
-All positions held in the University of Copenhagen, department of Computer Science.
+Teacher Assistant positions I held at the University of Copenhagen, department of Computer Science.
+Responsabilities included holding exercise classes, creating exercise sheets (IDS), assisting students and grading assignments.

-- Introduction to Data Science [(IDS)](https://kurser.ku.dk/course/ndak16003u)
+- Introduction to Data Science [block 3, spring semester 23-24] [(IDS)](https://kurser.ku.dk/course/ndak16003u)

+  > The purpose of the course is to introduce non-Computer Science students to probabilistic data modelling and the most common techniques from statistical machine learning and data mining.
+The students will obtain a working knowledge of basic data modelling and data analysis using fundamental machine learning techniques.

-- Modelling and Analysis of Data [(MAD)](https://kurser.ku.dk/course/ndab16012u)
+- Modelling and Analysis of Data [block 2, winter semester 22-23] [(MAD)](https://kurser.ku.dk/course/ndab16012u)

-- Matematisk analyse og sandsynlighedsteori i datalogi [(MASD)](https://kurser.ku.dk/course/NDAB18002U)
+  > The purpose of the course is to provide a basic and broad introduction to the representation, analysis, and processing of sampled data.
+The course will introduce the student to statistical analysis, mathematical modelling, machine learning and visualisation for experimental data.
+Examples will be taken from real-world problems, such as analysis of internet traffic, language technology, digital sound and image processing, etc.

+- Mathematical Analysis and Probability Theory for Computer Scientists [block 1, winter semester 22-23] [(MASD)](https://kurser.ku.dk/course/NDAB18002U)

 ## Miscellanea